 The EyeGate OBG has been shown to provide a mechanical barrier that aids in the management of corneal epithelial defects and accelerates re-epithelization in both preclinical studies and in clinical ophthalmic veterinary use.
 As such, photorefractive keratectomy (PRK) surgery was chosen as the subject population which is best suited to demonstrate this effect.
 PRK is an efficacious alternative to patients seeking surgical correction of refractive errors who are not suitable candidates for laser in situ keratomileusis (LASIK) due to inadequate corneal thickness, larger pupil size, history of keratoconjunctivitis sicca (KCS), or anterior basement membrane disease.
-The primary effectiveness endpoint for this initial pilot trial will be time to re-epithelization of epithelial defect following PRK surgery.
-We have completed the trial and have recently announced positive top-line data in the first quarter of 2017.
+The primary effectiveness endpoint for this initial pilot trial was time to re-epithelization of a large epithelial defect following PRK surgery.
+We completed the initial trial and announced positive top-line data in the first quarter of 2017.
+We anticipate initiating our next pilot trial in the first half of 2018.